HOMESCHOOLING IN WEST VIRGINIA & HOMESCHOOL LAWS

 History of Homeschooling in West Virginia

-In the early 1980s, homeschool education began to gain national attention.
-In 1983, West Virginia passed measures intended to aid Christian schools, inadvertently facilitating easier home education.
+In 1983, West Virginia passed legislation intended to aid Christian schools, inadvertently facilitating easier home education.
 The introduction of a portfolio review in 1994 ensured appropriate assessment for special education students.

 In 2003, the “four-year rule,” a regulation requiring persons providing home instruction to have four years of education beyond their child’s grade level, was removed.
 The Homeschool Modernization Bill passed in 2016, making significant strides in assessment requirements and standardizing academic expectations under West Virginia homeschool laws.

-Today, West Virginia is considered a homeschool-friendly state, with relatively relaxed regulations.
+Today, West Virginia is considered a homeschool education-friendly state, with relatively relaxed regulations.
 The homeschool community has expanded to thousands of families, supported by thriving networks of statewide homeschool groups.

 West Virginia homeschool laws ensure that children receive a proper education outside of the traditional public school.
 West Virginia homeschool laws are designed to balance the flexibility families seek in West Virginia homeschooling with the state’s interest.